athina-ai/ariadne/README.md

 The following failure cases are detected:

 1. **Faithfulness Failure:** A faithfulness failure occurs if the response cannot be inferred purely from the context provided.
-2. **Context Relevance Failure:** A context relevance failure (bad retrieval) occures if the user's query cannot be answered purely from the retrieved context..
+2. **Context Relevance Failure:** A context relevance failure (bad retrieval) occures if the user's query cannot be answered purely from the retrieved context.
 3. **Answer Relevance Failure:** An answer relevacne failure occurs if the response does not answer the question.